 The best soundbars instantly add more power, clarity and excitement to your TV's audio, and take just seconds to set up.
 Because today's TVs are so ultra-thin and design-focused, they struggle to fit high-quality speakers in.
-Adding a soundbar just below your TV instantly solves this without taking up any more room – and you can choose anything from great cheap soundbars for an instant stereo upgrade, up to the best Dolby Atmos soundbars for elite surround sound.
+Adding a soundbar just below your TV instantly solves this – and you can choose anything from cheap soundbars for an instant stereo upgrade, up to the best Dolby Atmos soundbars for elite surround sound.

 The best soundbars have become wildly popular because they make this upgrade so simple.
 They take up barely any space compared to a traditional surround sound speaker system, and you need just a single HDMI cable to connect them to any recent TV, which means they're controlled by your TV's volume buttons – easy all around!

-Although most soundbars are aimed towards those who want to make their movies and TV experience better, some are now made with game audio in mind (perfect if you're looking to purchase one of the best gaming TVs).
+Most soundbars are aimed towards the movies and TV experience, but some are now made with game audio in mind (perfect if you're looking to purchase one of the best gaming TVs).
 And if you're looking to upgrade your audio without spending too much, our list of the best cheap soundbar deals might help.

 The best soundbar you can buy today

 Our pick for the best soundbar overall is the Samsung HW-Q950A.
 It's simply the ultimate home cinema upgrade, delivering 11 channels of surround, four channels of overhead Dolby Atmos sound, and a nice beefy subwoofer.
 The sense of 3D audio you get from it is unmatched, and the overall quality of the audio is top-notch.
 It's also really easy to set up despite including four separate boxes, and is packed with extra useful features.